sb0123/pipenv-cookiecutter/the_basics.md

 pre-commit init-templatedir ~/.git-template -t pre-commit -t pre-push
 ```

+### Final step
+Close your terminal window (in fact, close all your terminal windows and quit terminal) and then relaunch terminal.

 ## Done!
-If you followed all the steps up to here, you've done well!
-Give yourself a pat on the back.
+If you followed all of the steps above to the tee - well done!
+Give yourself a pat on the back and rest assured that things ought to work as expected.
+If I've missed anything in this guide and you're still having trouble, please let me know by [creating a ticket](https://github.com/aj-cloete/pipenv-cookiecutter/issues/new).